-VRAs are typically conducted by psychologists, clinical counselors, social workers, case managers, law enforcement officers, student conduct officers, or other key employees of the College.
+VRAs require specific training and are typically conducted by psychologists, clinical counselors, social workers, case managers, law enforcement officers, student conduct officers, or other key employees of Black River Technical College.
 Where a VRA is required by the Title IX Coordinator, a Respondent refusing to cooperate may result in a charge of failure to comply within the appropriate student or employee conduct process.